-- Check that reflectors are clean and positioned perpendicular with the rim. - Make sure your front and rear lights and any other accessories are securely attached, properly positioned, and working properly. - Position your lights parallel to the ground.
-Make sure your batteries are charged.
+Check that reflectors are clean and positioned perpendicular with the rim.
+NOTE: Reflectors function only when light shines on them and are not a substitute for lights.

+- Make sure your front and rear lights and any other accessories are securely attached, properly positioned, and working properly. - Aim your front light slightly downward to prevent glare for oncoming traffic Make sure your batteries are charged.

-Check your e-bike battery and controller
+□ Check your e-bike battery and controller

-With an e-bike, check that your battery is locked in the dock and fully charged, and your controller and e-bike system are functioning properly.
+With an e-bike, check that your battery is locked in the dock and fully charged, and your remote and e-bike system are functioning properly.